BKarthikChandra/PulseDcos/docs/architecture_v0.4.md

-PulseDocs — Architecture (v0.4)
+DIRS (Document Ingestion & Retrieval System) — Architecture (v0.4)

 1. System Purpose

-PulseDocs is a backend system that ingests PDF documents, processes them asynchronously through a staged pipeline, and enables vector-based retrieval of document content with explicit source attribution.
+DIRS is a backend system that ingests PDF documents, processes them asynchronously through a staged pipeline, and enables vector-based retrieval of document content with explicit source attribution.

 The system is designed to: